barrust/pyprobables/docs/source/quickstart.rst

 At this time, it is not possible to import or export an **Expanding Bloom Filter** but that is a planned feature.

+Rotating Bloom Filter
+"""""""""""""""""""""""""""""""""""""""""""""""

+The **Rotating Bloom Filter** is a specialized version of the standard Bloom Filter that rolls of earlier entries into the filter as they become more stale.
+The popping of the queue can be done either programmatically or automatically.

+At this time, it is not possible to import or export an **Expanding Bloom Filter** but that is a planned feature.

 Counting Bloom Filter
 """""""""""""""""""""""""""""""""""""""""""""""